sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

 }
 ```

 The `update` function requires a bit more explanation.
-The `update_camera` function on the `CameraController` has a parameter `dt: Duration` which is the delta time or time between frames.
+The `update_camera` function on the `CameraController` has a parameter `dt: Duration`, which is the delta time or time between frames.
 This is to help smooth out the camera movement so that it's not locked by the framerate.
 Currently, we aren't calculating `dt`, so I decided to pass it into `update` as a parameter.

 ```rust
 fn update(&mut self, dt: instant::Duration) {